 It is quite common for an employee to inadvertently accept the employer’s breach of contract.
-For example, the employee might fail to immediately notify the employer that they refuse to accept the breach, or work on as normal hoping that things will get better in the coming days or weeks.
-Such conduct is likely to be accepted by an employment tribunal as evidence that the employee accepted the breach of contract, meaning the employee will lose their claim.
-For these reasons it is very important to take specialist advice as the window of opportunity to make a constructive dismissal claim could well be relatively short.
+For example, the employee might fail to immediately notify the employer that they refuse to accept the breach, or they might work on as normal hoping that things will improve.
+Such conduct might lead to the employee losing their claim.

-The frequently preferred option is to take advice from a specialist employment solicitor who will try to negotiate on your behalf to achieve a settlement agreement to settle your potentially successful claim and bring about the termination of your employment as amicably as possible.
-If this is successful the employee can then leave with some compensation, as well as an agreed reference.
+The frequently preferred option is to take advice from a specialist employment solicitor such as myself who will negotiate with your employer to try to achieve a settlement agreement to bring about the termination of the employment relationship as amicably as possible.
+If this is successful the employee is able to leave with some compensation, as well as an agreed reference.
 This option is preferable to many employees.

 As a specialist employment solicitor I advise employees on all contractual matters, including constructive dismissal and contractual disputes.
-These include changes to your place of work, entitlement to holiday pay, overtime, commission and or bonuses.
+These include changes to your place of work, entitlement to holiday pay, overtime, commission or bonuses.
 I also advise on the enforceability of post termination restrictive covenants.